The bus gets me where I need to go, but that isn’t true for everyone. Here’s how I’ll change that.

 - AC Transit stopped bus service during the June 2020 curfew, stranding riders far from home.
 That won’t happen again.

-- Eliminate phantom busses that show up on bus arrival displays but don’t exist in real life.
+- Eliminate phantom buses that show up on bus arrival displays but don’t exist in real life.

 Routes for Everyone

 The bus is often thought of as nothing more than a way to get to work.
-People in the east bay are more than just their jobs, however; we like to hike, swim, visit family, or even enjoy an A’s game.
+People in the east bay are more than just their jobs, however.
+We like to hike, swim, visit family, and even enjoy an A’s game.

 - Bring our new BRT service to more places, like the full length of Grand Avenue and MacArthur Boulevard.